 Data appended to, or a cryptographic transformation of, a data unit that allows a recipient of the data unit to prove the source and integrity of the data unit and protect against forgery (e.g., by the recipient).

-Access Control
+Access Control A variety of

 A variety of mechanisms that enforce access rights to resources.